Polygonz2007/Discbro/documentation/database.md

 This id is used to refer to the user in the server.
 For example: if the user adds another user as a friend, and both accept, it is stored in the "friends" table as (id, user1, user2), where user1 and user2 are user id's.
 This number starts at 10000 and counts up.

 - username: The username of this account.
-Displayed as "@username", is can only contain lowercase letters a - z, and numbers 0 - 9.
+Displayed as "@username", is can only contain lowercase letters a - z, numbers 0 - 9, dashes (-) and underscores (_).
+The username has to be atleast 4 characters long and cannot be more than 32 characters long.
 The username can NOT change.
-This is mainly used by the users to locate their friends on the app and add them as freinds.
+This is mainly used by the users to locate their friends on the app and add them as friends.
+For this purpouse the regular expression ^[a-z0-9-_]+$ is used, if no match is found the username is invalid.

 - displayname: The name displayed in most areas of the app, for this account.
 This dispayname can contain any letter / character the user wishes to use.
 This is mainly costemtic, but also what will be seen most places in the app.